 I need to thank our program administrator, Rachel Pincus, who not only designed – give her a round of applause as well.
 She not only designed all the posters, she helps make sure everything runs smoothly.
-Here she also – Rachel, raise your hand for a second – because Rachel is also going to be collecting pencils throughout.
+Rachel, raise your hand for a second – because Rachel is also going to be handing out pencils throughout.
 If you have questions throughout the evening, you may notice that you may have index cards.
 Throughout the evening, if you have questions, raise your hand.
-Rachel will come over with a pencil, you can write it down so that we can keep the evening flowing as well.
+Rachel will come over with a pencil, and you can write it down so that we can keep the evening flowing as well.
 I also need to thank the Issachar Fund, which has been a primary supporter of the fellowship, and they, along with other donors, have helped make this evening possible.
 So thank you.

 Sinai and Synapses is also housed at Clal, the National Jewish Center for Learning and Leadership, whose mission is to make Jewish a public good.
-And they have not only been sinai and synapses’ fiscal sponsor, they have provided incredible intellectual and strategic guidance.
-And so I need to thank Rabbis Brad Hirschfield and Irwin Kula along with Aliza Kaplan, Shelli Aderman and Janet Kirscheimer, as well as the Clal board, many of whom are here tonight.
+And they have not only been Sinai and Synapses’ fiscal sponsor, they have provided incredible intellectual and strategic guidance.
+And so, I need to thank Rabbis Brad Hirschfield and Irwin Kula along with Aliza Kaplan, Shelli Aderman and Janet Kirscheimer, as well as the Clal board, many of whom are here tonight.
 So let’s give Clal a round of applause.

 So this evening, we in the Jewish community are observing Yom Ha’Shoah, Holocaust Remembrance Day.
 And we moderns embrace science.
 We love science.
 Science has given us insights into the world, it’s helped us change the landscape we live in, and it’s the best way we know to understand our universe.
-And yet, as the Shoah exemplified, it is also a tool, used not just for good, but also for tremendous evil.
-Indeed, religion too has been used for both the benefit and the detriment of humankind.
+And yet, as the Shoah exemplified, it is also a tool used not just for good, but also for tremendous evil.
+Indeed, religion, too, has been used for both the benefit and the detriment of humankind.

 Many of us may have ambivalent feelings about religion, and how it’s used and has been used in history.
 And so, should we think of science in the same way?
-Or, is it a totally different way of thinking about the world and thinking about the thorny ethical questions that we face, especially today, whether that’s fake news, or the advent of genetic engineering, or the rise of artificial intelligence.
+Or, is it a totally different way of thinking about the world and thinking about the thorny ethical questions that we face, especially today, whether that’s fake news, or the advent of genetic engineering, or the rise of artificial intelligence?
 We’re honored to have two intellectual heavyweights here with us to help us think about these questions.
 So as I said, as they speak, if you have questions, raise your hand – Rachel will give you a pencil and you can write those here.

 So I want to introduce our speakers here.
-Our presenter to my left is Dr. Rebecca Newberger Goldstein. she is a philosopher and an occasional novelist, currently a visiting professor of philosophy at New College of the Humanities in London.
+Our presenter to my left is Dr. Rebecca Newberger Goldstein.
+She is a philosopher and an occasional novelist, currently a visiting professor of philosophy at New College of the Humanities in London.
 She graduated summa cum laude from Barnard College and received her Ph.D. from Princeton University in philosophy of science.
 She then returned to Barnard as a professor of philosophy, and is the author of ten books: Incompleteness: The Proof and Paradox of Kurt Gödel was chosen by Science Magazine as among the best five science books of 2005, and Betraying Spinoza: The Renegade Jew Who Gave Us Modernity received the 2006 Koret International Award for Jewish Scholarship.
 Her latest book, Plato at The Googleplex: Why Philosophy Won’t Go Away, was a Washington Post Best Book of the Year.
 Dr. Goldstein is a MacArthur Fellow and has received the 2015 National Humanities Medal, among numerous other honors.

 So please join with me in welcoming Dr Rebecca Goldstein.
-I’ll let you start and then I’ll introduce Adam.
+I’ll let you start, and then I’ll introduce Adam.

 Rebecca Goldstein: Thank you.
 All right.
 Okay, so I want to approach this question by dividing up two different kinds of questions.
 Every philosopher has to begin by dividing up questions.